 Plan for Your Different Audiences

+Segmenting the communications to your donors is key to successfully earning another donation from them for the year.
 Your year-end strategy should be smart.
 Don’t just send a single email blast to your full donor database.
-They’ve all interacted with you in a different way this year, so segmenting your communications can be key to converting them for one final donation this year, not to mention ongoing stewardship to recognize their unique involvement.
+They’ve all interacted with you in a different way this year, so make your outreach as specific as you can, calling out their impact to recognize their unique involvement.
 Each nonprofit will have different segments to consider, but here are a few key ones to engage:

 - Board Members: They give (hopefully!) year round, but if a Board Member hasn’t made their contribution yet, this is a great chance.
 More than likely, this can be a great opportunity for them to send an emotional appeal to their friends and family about why they have chosen to be involved and volunteer for your organization.